jbabin91/mcprism/README.md

 > Progressive Tool Disclosure for MCP Servers

+> [!WARNING]
+> **Work in Progress** - MCPrism is in early development.
+The API and features described below are planned but not yet fully implemented.
+Check the [Project Status](#project-status) section for current progress.

 MCPrism is an open-source MCP gateway that helps reduce context window usage through progressive tool disclosure.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)